Ahmed-Elhattab/airline-management-system/README.md

 - A reservation:
   - belongs to one passenger
-  - can contain multiple flights
+  - can include multiple flights

-- The `reservation_flights` table enables a **many-to-many relationship** between reservations and flights.
+- The `reservation_flights` table enables a many-to-many relationship between reservations and flights.

 ---

-## 6. How to Run
+## How to Run the Project

 ### Requirements